inzk0518/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Client**: A person (e.g. buyer, seller) managed by the real estate agent in the
+* **Client**: A person (e.g. buyer, seller) managed by the real estate agent in the system
-* **Property** A real estate listing that can be bought or sold, with specific attributes like address, price and type
+* **Property**: A real estate listing that can be bought or sold, with specific attributes like address, price and type
 * **Association**: A relationship link between a client and property indicating the client's interest (as buyer) or ownership (as seller)
 * **Client ID**: A unique identifier assigned to clients for precise identification
 * **Property ID**: A unique identifier assigned to properties for precise identification